WebstoneHQ/webstone-plugins/CONTRIBUTING.md

 devbox run -l
 ```

+Open multiple terminals and execute the following commands within `devbox shell`:

+1. `pnpm dev`
+   - This starts the dev environment and watches all Webstone Plugins files for changes.
+1. `devbox run dev-app:configure-and-start`
+   - Creates a new `_dev-app` directory and starts its dev server.
+Use this app to test your Webstone Plugins code changes.

 ## Local development (without Devbox)

 If you prefer to install dependencies on your own, please refer to `devbox.json` for a list of required packages.
 The `package.json` file contains helpful `scripts` you can execute to build, run, and test Webstone Plugins and the dev app (see below).